 - To override the default setting, deselect the Match user's language setting checkbox and choose the desired TTS voice from the drop-down menu.

-You can now follow the steps from the publish page to submit your Action for review.
+You can now follow the steps from Prepare to release your Action to submit your Action for review.